-- Be a full-time employee at either a NYS local health department (LHD) or the NYS Dept of Health;
+- Be a full-time, professional salaried employee at either a NYS local health department (LHD) or the NYS Dept of Health;

 - Pursue and utilize tuition assistance through their employer/union, if available;

-- Be enrolled in one of the following University at Albany School of Public Health Programs:
+- Be enrolled in one of the following UAlbany School of Public Health Programs:

-In-state graduate tuition awards are available to NYS LHD or NYS DOH employees only.
+In-state graduate tuition awards are available to NYS LHD or NYS DOH full-time, salaried professionals only.